-Biology is a required 10th grade course and students will be expected to have completed a year of Physics.
+030511 - Biology A 030512 - Biology B Grade 10 Type of Credit: SC Biology is a required 10th grade course and students will be expected to have completed a year of Physics.
 This is a two-semester lab course.
 The course is designed to provide high school students with a broad introduction to biological skills and knowledge, including critical thinking, process, speaking, reading and writing skills.
 Each student will be expected to become a skilled observer of life forms and systems and increase knowledge and appreciation of biological processes, cell structure and function, evolution and ecology.

+031011 - Chemistry A 031012 - Chemistry B Grade 11 Type of Credit: SC Chemistry is a required 11th grade course.
 Whereas Biology is the study of living organisms and determining if it will kill us or if we can eat it and Physics is the study of energy and how it is changed, Chemistry is the study of matter and changes in matter.
 Chemistry is all about figuring out what something is and knowing the properties of matter and atoms.
 Students will engage in numerous activities and discussions pertaining to the study and conceptual understanding of chemistry and the elements.
 Students will also engage in a number of virtual and in class labs to explore patterns in nature, make claims about observations and structure arguments from evidence to support made claims.

+031651 - AP Physics 1A 031652 - AP Physics 1B Grade 12 (2026-27) or Teacher/Admin.
+Approval Prerequisite: Completion of

+Algebra 2

-031651 - AP Physics 1A 031652 - AP Physics 1B Grades 11-12 (2024-25) Prerequisite: Instructor Approval, Completion of Algebra 2 Type of Credit: SC/EL AP Physics 1 is an Algebra based, yearlong course designed to prepare students to take the AP Physics 1 exam in May.
+Type of Credit: EL

+AP Physics 1 is an Algebra based, yearlong course designed to prepare students to take the AP Physics 1 exam in May.
 This course is a 1st semester college equivalent Algebra based physics course covering the topics of kinematics, dynamics, circular motion, momentum, energy, rotation, electro statics, DC circuits and mechanical waves and sound.
 Offered even years.

-031061 - AP Chemistry A 031062 - AP Chemistry B Grade 11-12 (2025-26) Prerequisite: Instructor Approval Completion of Algebra 2 and concurrent enrollment in Calculus or Pre-Calculus recommended Type of Credit: SC/EL
+031061 - AP Chemistry A

+031062 - AP Chemistry B

+Grade 12 (2025-26)

+or Teacher/Admin.
+Approval

+Prerequisite: Completion of Algebra

+2 and concurrent enrollment in

+Calculus or Pre-Calculus

+recommended

+Type of Credit: EL